 - (c) The limits on disclosing information to third parties apply to the debtor's spouse, partner and/or family as much as they apply to other third parties.5 - (d) Having established the debtor's identity, you should then identify who you are, who you work for and explain the purpose of the contact.
-Failing to clearly identify who is calling and the purpose of the call will most likely confuse the debtor and may lead to the debtor avoiding subsequent calls. - (e) If you elect to use emerging technology to attempt to or make contact with the debtor, you should carefully consider the particular channel and its potential audience.
-It may be acceptable to attempt contact via emerging technology provided: - · you have a reasonable belief that contact will be with the debtor - you have a reasonable belief that the channel is not shared with other parties (for example, a shared work email address or joint social media account). - (f) You should avoid contacting the debtor via a certain channel (whether it is an emerging technology or a more traditional channel of communication) if: - the debtor has specifically requested to be contacted through an alternate channel of communication, or - the debtor specifically requested that this particular channel not be used. - (g) When you make initial contact, you should also provide the debtor with basic information about the debt, including the name of the creditor and any assignee of the debt, details of the account and the amount claimed.
-A debtor may request further information or documentation relating to the debt (see part 2, section 11, Providing information and documents). - (h) If the debtor communicates with the collector through the collector's non-preferred channel of communication (for example, written correspondence), then the collector should not ignore this correspondence and should attempt to contact the debtor via the same channel.
-We also recommend that all written correspondence you send to debtors includes your contact details such as contact phone number, postal address and email address.
+Failing to clearly identify who is calling and the purpose of the call will most likely confuse the debtor and may lead to the debtor avoiding subsequent calls. - (e) If you elect to use social media, voice mail or emerging technologies (such as voice messaging, or other online systems) to attempt to or make contact with the debtor, you should carefully consider the nature of the channel and its potential audience.
+It may be acceptable to attempt contact provided: - you have a reasonable belief that contact will be with the debtor only - you have a reasonable belief that the channel is not shared with other parties (for example, a shared work email address or joint social media account). - (f) You should avoid contacting the debtor via a certain channel if: - the debtor has specifically requested to be contacted through an alternate channel of communication, or - the debtor specifically requested that this particular channel not be used. - (g) When you make initial contact, you should also provide the debtor with basic information about the debt, including the name of the creditor and any assignee of the debt, details of the account and the amount claimed.
+A debtor may request further information or documentation relating to the debt (see part 2, section 11 of this guideline, Providing information and documents). - (h) You should also provide your contact details such as your contact phone number, postal address and email address.
+If the debtor communicates with the collector through the collector's non-preferred channel of communication (for example, written correspondence), then the collector should not ignore this correspondence and should attempt to contact the debtor via the same channel. - (i) Do not misrepresent your identity in any way-for example, do not falsely state or imply that you are or work for a solicitor or that you are a court, government official or independent complaints handling body.